Bounding $s$ for vertex-primitive $s$-arc-transitive digraphs of alternating and symmetric groups: Introduction

-In 1990, Praeger~\cite{Praeger1990} asked whether there exists a vertex-primitive $2$-arc-transitive digraph other than directed cycles.
-This was answered in 2017 by Giudici, Li and the third author~\cite{GLX2017}, where they constructed an infinite family of such digraphs and asked the following question.
+In 1990, Praeger~\cite{Praeger1990} asked whether there exists a finite vertex-primitive $2$-arc-transitive digraph other than directed cycles.
+This was answered in the affirmative in 2017 by Giudici, Li and Xia~\cite{GLX2017}, with a construction of an infinite family of such digraphs and these authors asked the following question.

-\begin{que} Is there an upper bound on $s$ for vertex-primitive $s$-arc-transitive digraphs that are not directed cycles? \end{que}
+\begin{que} Is there an upper bound on $s$ for finite vertex-primitive $s$-arc-transitive digraphs that are not directed cycles? \end{que}

-A group $G$ is said to be \emph{almost simple} if $T\leqslant G\leqslant \Aut(T)$ for some non-abelian simple group $T$.
-By a result of Giudici and the third author~\cite[Corollary 1.6]{GX2018}, Question~\ref{que1} is reduced to the case where $\Aut(\Gamma)$ is almost simple.
-Following this, it is shown in~\cite{GLX2019} that $s\leqslant 2$ for $G$-vertex-primitive $(G,s)$-arc-transitive digraphs where $G$ is almost simple with socle a linear group.
-Very recently, Pan, Wu and Yin~\cite{PWY2020} studied the case where the socle of $G$ is an alternating group, which leads to the following result.
+A group $G$ is said to be \emph{almost simple} if~$T\leqslant G\leqslant \Aut(T)$ for some nonabelian simple group $T$.
+By a result of Giudici and Xia~\cite[Corollary 1.6]{GX2018}, Question~\ref{que1} is reduced to the case where $\Aut(\Gamma)$ is almost simple.
+Following this, it is shown in~\cite{GLX2019} that $s\leqslant 2$ for $G$-vertex-primitive $(G,s)$-arc-transitive digraphs where $G$ is almost simple with socle a projective linear group.
+More recently, Pan, Wu and Yin~\cite{PWY2020} studied the case where the socle of $G$ is an alternating group, proving the following result.

 \begin{thm}[Pan-Wu-Yin] Let $\Gamma$ be a $G$-vertex-primitive $(G,s)$-arc-transitive digraph where $G$ is almost simple with socle $A_n$, and let $v$ be a vertex of $\Gamma$.
-Then one of the following holds: \begin{enumerate}[{\rm (1)}] \item $s\leqslant 2$; \item $(A_m\wr S_k)\cap G\leqslant G_v\leqslant (S_m\wr S_k)\cap G$ with $m\geqslant 8$, $k>1$ and $n=mk$, $m^k$ or $(m!/2)^{k-1}$. \end{enumerate} \end{thm}
+Then one of the following holds: \begin{enumerate}[{\rm (1)}] \item \(s\leqslant2\); \item $(A_m\wr S_k)\cap G\leqslant G_v\leqslant (S_m\wr S_k)\cap G$ with $m\geqslant 8$, $k>1$ and $n=mk$, $m^k$ or $(m!/2)^{k-1}$. \end{enumerate} \end{thm}

-In this short paper, we improve the above result of Pan, Wu and Yin by showing that for Case~(2) of Theorem~\ref{PWY} we still have $s\leqslant 2$.
-Thereby we establish the following theorem.
+In this paper, we improve the above result of Pan, Wu and Yin by showing that for Case~(2) of Theorem~\ref{PWY} we still have $s\leqslant 2$.
+This establishes the bound $s\leqslant 2$ for all such $G$-vertex-primitive $(G,s)$-arc-transitive digraphs.
+Moreover, we give necessary conditions for $s=2$ to be attained.
+Note that, a recent result \cite{smallest} shows that the smallest \(G\)-vertex-primitive \((G,2)\)-arc-transitive digraph has 30758154560 vertices.
+Since \(30758154560>13!=|S_{13}|\), we have \(n\geqslant 14\) for any $G$-vertex-primitive $(G,s)$-arc-transitive digraph with $s\geqslant2$ such that $G$ is almost simple with socle $A_n$.
+In particular, such a group $G$ is \(A_{n}\) or \(S_{n}\).
+Our main result is as follows.